Clinical syndromes in arterial hypertension. Arterial hypertension: what is it? Syndromes with high blood pressure

 • Exposure to stress.

-• Insufficient intake of potassium with food.
+• Insufficient intake of potassium from food.

 • Increased level of adrenaline in the blood.